-Steps required for processing an SMD Application through the Minor Design Review include a Criteria
+Steps required for processing an SMD Application through the Minor Design Review include

-- (1) Mailed notice of proposal in accordance with UDC Section 3.3.4 (50' Notice Procedure). - (2) Review by the City Design Professional and recommendation to the PDSD Director. - (3) Decision by the PDSD Director pursuant to Subsection II.D.7 below.

-4. SMD Historic Preservation Review
+- Mailed notice of proposal in accordance with UDC Section 3.3.4 (100' Notice Procedure). - (2) Review by the City Design Professional and recommendation to the PDSD Director. - (3) Decision by the PDSD Director pursuant to Subsection II.D.7 below. - 4.
+SMD Historic Preservation Review - a.
+Criteria

-In addition to (and prior to) review by the SMD DRB, pursuant to Subsection II.D.5, the Tucson-Pima County Historical Commission ("TPCHC") Plans Review Subcommittee ("PRS") shall review any Project that is any one or combination of the following:
+In addition to (and prior to) review through the Major or Minor Design Review processes as applies in this section, the Tucson-Pima County Historical Commission ("TPCHC") Plans Review Subcommittee ("PRS") shall review any Project that is any one or combination of the following: